Master of Science in Cyber and Homeland Security Administration

-The Master of Science in Homeland Security (MSHS) program is administered by the School of Administrative Science (SAS) from the Metropolitan Campus and is conducted off-campus (week nights and Saturdays) and online.
+The Master of Science in Cyber and Homeland Security Administration (MSCHSA) program is administered by the School of Administrative Science (SAS) from the Metropolitan Campus and is conducted off-campus (week nights and Saturdays) and online.
 Both Petrocelli College of Continuing Education and SAS are dedicated to providing experiential learning to adults through non-traditional formats.

-The MSHS program focuses on practical and theoretical aspects of enforcing and ensuring homeland security and includes several areas of specialization.
+The MSCHSA program focuses on practical and theoretical aspects of enforcing and ensuring homeland security and includes several areas of specialization.
 There is also a strong emphasis on leadership throughout the program.

 The goals of the program are to: